MarkNisarg/proof-buddy/README.md

 token_type: This just states what type of token the present token is.

 ```
+Note: If for any reason you run into an error that states 'invalid_grant', please recreate your 'Authorization URL' starting from step 7 up to step 15.
+Generally the reason this error occurs is because the time has elapsed for that specific 'Authorization URL', which forces you to start over with a new one.

 22. Congratulations and pat yourself on the back!
 You just did the hardest part of the set up.

 ## OAuth and ENV file